AdobeDocs/adobeio-runtime/overview/howitworks.md

 ## The process in detail

 Here we&rsquo;ll trace the entire process, beginning with an event and finishing with the complete action executed in response.
-OpenWhisk (and therefore Runtime) is built on well-established open-source tools such as Nginx, Docker, Kafka, and CouchDB.
+OpenWhisk (and therefore Runtime) is built on well-established open-source tools such as Nginx, Docker, Kafka, and CosmosDB.
 These are assembled together into a seamless pipeline to provide serverless event-based processing.

 ### Start with an action